rphair/frankenwallet/docs/intro/encryption.md

 Short of "bugs" in the program that would leak a password into the operating environment somehow, the remaining opportunity would be deliberate "hacking" by reading or poking at the system or running program's private memory space to see if these tiny opportunities could be exploited.

-In practice, these types of attackes are extremely difficult even under the ideal circumstance where a malicious intruder has already "hacked" a desktop or server and therefore has the opportunity for iterative methods that might eventually find a region of system memory where a password could be kept in cleartext.
+In practice, these types of attacks are extremely difficult even under the ideal circumstance where a malicious intruder has already "hacked" a desktop or server and therefore has the opportunity for iterative methods that might eventually find a region of system memory where a password could be kept in cleartext.

 If you think this seems practically almost impossible, you are absolutely right.
 This is made statistically even more improbable by the Frankenwallet's installation being "private" and there not known to be a target for such a difficult and long-term attack which could only be perpetrated by a specialised expert: who has somehow compromised your device during the limited amount of time you use it, through its limited (or no) Internet usage.